yasminb7/mcc/doc/source/index.rst

 -----------------------

 This documentation is intended to give you some familiarity with the way the project is built.
-In order to understand what the actual code means, I expect some familiarity with Python and NumPy.
+In order to understand what the actual code means, I expect you to be somewhat familiar with Python and NumPy.
 Their websites contain quite useful documentation.

 Contents
 ========